top of page

 Q: How do you provide counselling?

-A: I provide counselling online, via telephone and face to face in Hove and Brighton.
+A: I provide counselling online, via telephone and face to face in Hove.
+I work with clients based in the UK and Internationally (excluding the USA and Canada).

 Q: What are your working hours?

-A: My working days are Tue, Wed & Thu with evening availability.
+A: My private practice days are Tue, Wed, Thu & Fri with early morning and evening availability.

 Q: How much do you charge for counselling?

-A: I charge £60 per hour and offer a free 30 minute conversation to get us started and see if we are a good fit.
+A: I charge £60 per hour and offer a free 15minute call before getting started, to see if we could be a good fit for working together and answer any initial questions.

 Q: Are you a member of any accredited bodies?